-2.3.1 Population Characteristics
+2.2.2 Population Characteristics

-The reconciled total population of the Mopani District Municipality has increased from 1 068 569 (Statssa CS 2007) to 1 092 507 (Statssa Census 2011).
+The reconciled total population of the Mopani District Municipality has increased from 1 061 107 (Census 2001) to 1 068 569 (Community Survey 2007) to 1 092 507 (Census 2011).
 The population for each municipality within Mopani District is presented in Table 6.
 Out of the entire district population, 81% reside in rural areas, 14% in urban areas and 5% stay on farms.
 The population densities vary from municipality to another, but the average is 23 people/ ha.
 It shows that people are sparsely populated with sufficient land around them.
 The problem of land shortage for economic development is perpetrated by the vast land occupied for dwelling purposes, leaving much little for economic growth.
 A move towards reduction of stands sizes may need due consideration.
 Portion of Kruger National park is mainly occupied by animals with very few people employed.